Samsung/mTower/docs/build.md

 $ make PLATFORM=numaker_pfm_m2351 create_context
 ```
 ### 2.4 Get the toolchains
-In mTower are using different toolchains for different targets (depends on
+In mTower different toolchains are used for different targets (depends on
-architecture 32 bit solutions).
+architecture 32-bit solutions).
 In any case start by downloading the
 toolchains by:

 ```sh